Also see Best Interest Determination (BID), Every Student Succeeds Act (ESSA), School of Origin, and Transportation pages.

 Educational Stability and Case Plan AssurancesACL 11-51 (September 23, 2011)

-The Fostering Connections to Success and Increasing Adoptions Act of 2008 Case Plan Assurances and Educational Transportation ReimbursementThe Fostering Connections to Success and Increasing Adoptions Act of 2008 Case Plan Assurances and Educational Transportation ReimbursementNon-Regulatory Guidance Ensuring Education Stability for Children in Foster Care (June 23, 2016)
+The Fostering Connections to Success and Increasing Adoptions Act of 2008 Case Plan Assurances and Educational Transportation ReimbursementThe Fostering Connections to Success and Increasing Adoptions Act of 2008 Case Plan Assurances and Educational Transportation ReimbursementU.S.
+Department of Education and U.S Department of Health and Human ServicesWeb Links

 Legal Center for Foster Care & Education: Education Stability